Women in Elected Office

 Lower courts also improved, though more modestly.
 Circuit Court representation more than doubled from 14% to 35%, while Municipal Courts increased from 18% to 25%.
 These gains suggest that appointment pathways, professional pipelines, and judicial elections may offer fewer barriers than legislative or executive offices—though parity is still not universal.

 At the local level, progress has been incremental.
-City Councils increased from 20% to 29%, Village Boards from 19% to 31%, and Town Boards from just 7% to 13%.
-County Boards rose slightly, from 19% to 25%.
+Women's representation on city councils increased from 20% to 29%, village boards from 19% to 31%, and town boards from just 7% to 13%.
+Women's representation on County Boards rose slightly, from 19% to 25%.
 These changes, while positive, reveal how slowly representation shifts in offices that often rely on part-time service, limited compensation, and informal recruitment networks—conditions that disproportionately disadvantage women.

 Similarly, women made limited gains as County Sheriffs, increasing from 3% to just 8%, and as District Attorneys, rising from 18% to 34%.
 These offices continue to reflect deeply gendered pathways shaped by incumbency, political networks, and occupational segregation.